jing-yen/ip/docs/README.md

 **Command:** `deadline <description> /by <date/time>`

 **Description:** Adds a new deadline task with the given description and deadline date/time.
-Date/time should be in YYYY-MM-DD format.

 **Example:**
 ```